josqu-john/Jython/README.md

 But it SHOULD still work with any Python 2x

 # Jython
-Game Logic for round based Games.
+Attempt to a Game Logic for round based Games written by 12 year old me .
+(I still dont get why I used getter/setter in python)